 The International Space Station's Expedition 27 came to an end yesterday as Dmitry Kondratyev, Cady Coleman and Paolo Nespoli (pictured left to right, below) departed the orbiting outpost after 157 days in space.

 Desktops are important and need managing with the same care as servers.
 If you are using Windows many of the tools you need are built into Active Directory, which lets you define individual users and computers along with their roles and the groups they fall into.
+This division makes managing Windows PCs relatively easy.

 A Parliamentary enquiry into shale gas exploration in the UK has decided it should be regulated, but not banned.
 Many of the safety concerns were overblown and, in the words of the Greener-than-thou select committee chairman Tim Yeo MP: "Hot air".